lightpriest/knife-graph/README.md

 knife-graph plugin
 ==================

-A knife plugin that creates a graph out of various Chef entities.
+A knife plugin that creates a graph out of various Chef resources.

-Currently the only supported output is a mapping from roles to other roles and recipes (run_list).
+Currently the only supported output is the mapping from roles to other roles and recipes (run_list).

 SUBCOMMANDS
 ===========

-Currently, this plugin supported only one knife subcommand.
-More will probably be added later.
+Only one knife subcommand is supported.
+More will probably be added later, to support different resource mappings.

 knife graph
 -----------